max9836/microsoft-rewards-automator/README.md

 > No need to download Default.Search.Query.Collections.zip
 >
 > Default Search Query Collection is contained in the application folder, which in most case is `C:\Program Files (x86)\Microsoft Rewards Automator\`

+> [!WARNING]
+> Please DO NOT DELETE the .zip file if you are using method 1.
+You will need the installer to uninstall the application.
+If you wish to delete the installer.zip file, use method 2 instead.
+For more detail visit Method 1: Uninstall
+### Method 1: Uninstall
+Follow these steps to uninstall the Microsoft Rewards Automator
+1. **Launch the installer**: Open `Setup.exe`
+2. **Uninstall Microsoft Rewards Automator**: Select `Uninstall Microsoft Rewards Automator`
+3. **Run the uninstallation**: Uninstall the app.
+4. **Give feedback**: If there are issues in this app, please open the an issue in the issue page.

 ### Method 2: *(RECOMMENDED)* Download Directly (for individuals who have *NOT* installed the .NET 8.0 framework, which applies to most people)
 Follow these steps to download and install Microsoft Rewards Automator with .NET 8.0 framework self-contained: